 The Royal School of Church Music is a company limited by guarantee, registered in England, no 00250031.
 It is also a registered charity, no 312828.

 The charity is overseen by a Council of trustees.
 Decisions are taken by Council or by staff on such delegated terms as Council approves.
-Generally, strategic decisions are taken by Council, and the day-to-day management of the charity is delegated by Council to the Director and two Deputy Directors.
+Generally, strategic decisions are taken by Council, and the day-to-day management of the charity is delegated by Council to the Director, a Deputy Director and an Assistant Director.

 Brian was a Choral Scholar at King’s College Cambridge under David Willcocks and co-founded the international vocal ensemble The King’s Singers in 1968, performing over 2000 concerts with them worldwide.
 He then spent twenty five years writing and presenting thousands of music programmes for BBC Radios 2, 3 and 4 and now enjoys a third career as an international choral and orchestral conductor.